 Cool temperatures have arrived for the season.
 As a result, it’s an excellent time to check your heating and cooling system to ensure everything is operating correctly.
 If you discover you have a furnace blowing cold air, it’s an issue you want to resolve immediately.
 Winter is on the way, and you won’t want to deal with a cold home.

-Childers Enterprises is home to the most trusted heating contractors in Beckley, WV, and the surrounding area.
+Childers Air Plumbing & Electric is home to the most trusted heating contractors in Beckley, WV, and the surrounding area.
 We want to prepare you for the winter ahead with this list of possible reasons your furnace is blowing cold air.

 Reasons My Furnace Is Blowing Cold Air

 There are many possible reasons why your furnace isn’t working correctly.
 If you have a furnace blowing cold air, here’s a list of potential issues that might be causing it:

 Check how your thermostat is set if you have a furnace blowing cold air.
 Someone may have changed the settings while you were out.
 If someone felt hot, they might have switched the thermostat fan setting from AUTO to ON.
 The change means the fan will run without providing heat.
 Make sure it’s set to AUTO, and it should start working correctly again.